vandres/craft-matrix-extended/README.md

 - ~~duplicate entries~~ (done)
 - copy and paste an entry to another position in the same or another entry type (experimental, in progress)
 - copy and paste an entry to another section (experimental, in progress)
+- cut and paste an entry
+  - easier than drag and drop implementation
+  - "delete" only after paste
 - drag and drop between entry types

-## Next TODOs

-- check entry type restrictions when pasting
-    - frontend
-    - backend

 ## Support my work